trevorhanus/dynaflo/docs/modifiers/when.md

-To find data in a table, you use the operations .query() and .scan().
-Sometimes, you may only want to write the data if certain conditions are met.
+To write data to a table, you use operations such as .put(), .update() and .delete().
+Sometimes, you may only want to write the data when certain conditions are met.
-To do this, use the .where() modifier.
-Under the hood, .where() is setting the [Condition Expression Param](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.SpecifyingConditions.html#ConditionExpressionReference).
+To do this, use the .when() modifier.
+Under the hood, .when() is setting the [Condition Expression Param](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.SpecifyingConditions.html#ConditionExpressionReference).

 **Example**